 Current practice times are as follows:

-Visitors to ring the bells are always welcome on pre arranged days and times and on payment of an agreed donation.
-Quarter peels also on pre arranged days and times and fees, on request.
+Now the work on our bells is complete, visitors to ring them are once again welcome.
+You will need to arrange a mutually convenient day and time and on an agreed donation.
+Quarter peels also on pre-arranged days and times and fees, on request.
 Peels are strictly limited.

 About the bells

 The bells of St Nicholas Otham have been ringing out across open fields and the river Len valley to the north, and to the village of Otham, south of the church for hundreds of years.